txavier/RobinhoodBot/BACKTEST_QUICKSTART.md

 python run_backtest.py
 ```

-This tests 10 popular tech stocks over the past year with $10,000 starting capital.
+This tests 10 popular tech stocks over the past year using your actual account balance from `config.py` (~$26,267.51) as starting capital.

 ### 2. View Results